 Thai milk tea is one of my favorite bubble teas.
 It has the perfect balance of sweetness, creaminess, and warmth from the tea spices.
 It is an excellent beverage for hot or cold weather.

-Traditionally, Thai milk tea contains black tea, sweetener, condensed milk, star anise, crushed tamarind, cardamom, cinnamon, and other spices.
+Traditionally, Thai boba tea contains black tea, sweetener, condensed milk, star anise, crushed tamarind, cardamom, cinnamon, and other spices.

-I do not usually have all these spices on hand, so I use chai instead.
+I do not usually have all these Thai tea spices on hand, so I use chai instead.
 The flavor profiles are strikingly similar.

 I like making this dairy-free using full-fat coconut milk instead of sweetened condensed milk.
 Coconut milk is an excellent substitute because of its thick and creamy consistency.

 The added hint of coconut flavor tastes amazing with the warm spices.